 During a dance plateau, you need teachers and mentors who don’t sugarcoat with white lies but give honest feedback.
 Accepting constructive criticism from people who will tell you what you need to hear, not just what you want to hear, isn’t easy but it helps you focus on what still needs work.

 Dancers who put in the hours are always more successful than those who don’t, but just repeating skills over and over isn’t enough.
 Instead, set goals for yourself each time you set foot in the dance studio, focusing hard on specific things you’ll work on that day.

 5. Say Hello Again to Those Beginner Moves

-Yes, pushing yourself beyond your limits can break through a plateau, but whether your goal is a higher leg extension, a better arabesque or pirouette perfection, important skills are improved when you break them down into elements and practice the basics.
+Yes, pushing yourself beyond your limits can break through a plateau but, whether your goal is a higher leg extension, a better arabesque or pirouette perfection, important skills are improved when you break them down into elements and practice the basics.
 Try taking a beginner or lower level dance class with your goals in mind.

 6. Keep Your Focus Farsighted

 It’s easy to get trapped on a plateau when your focus is on comparing yourself to dancers next to you or focusing on that “stuck” feeling.
 Choose to think about the big picture.
-Look back at the things that were once hard that you’ve already overcome and look far enough forward to realize that this plateau is just a bump in a long road.
+Look back at the things that were once hard that you’ve already overcome and looked far enough forward to realize that this plateau is just a bump in a long road.
 Good dancing is fueled by the right attitude!